rtroulak/streamRecordingAPI/README.md

  * Debug mode: off
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```
-well http://127.0.0.1 is our locahost server and 5000 is our port.We will use these for our examples otherwise if you have other ip and port you can replace them
+Well, http://127.0.0.1 is our locahost server and 5000 is our port.We will use these for our examples otherwise if you have other ip and port you can replace them

 #### Retrieve all channels